Brewmaster Monk Best Legendaries in Shadowlands — Shadowlands 9.1

 Best Overall Legendaries for Brewmaster Monks

-Overall, Stormstout's Last Keg or Charring Passions will be your Legendary choice across most forms of content.
+Overall, Stormstout's Last Keg, Charred Passions, or Faeline Harmony (if Night Fae) will be your Legendary choice across most forms of content.
 Each offer a substantial increase in damage output, along with a minor defensive component.
-That being said, in terms of pure damage potential, Charred Passions will be stronger against one or two enemies, while Stormstout's Last Keg will pull ahead against larger groups.
-However, as the gap between the two remains small, either can be acceptable.
-You may enjoy the added flexibility in the playstyle provided by having a second charge of Keg Smash to offset otherwise "wasted" cooldown time, or you may prefer the added damage burst potential Charred Passions gives your Blackout Kick.
-Ultimately, neither of the two will be a wrong decision.
+That being said, in terms of pure damage potential, Charred Passions will be stronger against one or two enemies, Stormstout's Last Keg will pull ahead against larger groups, and Faeline Harmony's value is tied to how frequently you can reset the cooldown of your Faeline Stomp.
+However, as the gap between these three options remains small, any of them can be acceptable.
+You may enjoy the added flexibility in the playstyle provided by having a second charge of Keg Smash to offset otherwise "wasted" cooldown time, or you may prefer the added damage burst potential Charred Passions gives your Blackout Kick; you may even prefer the added proc-based gameplay that Faeline Harmony enables.
+Ultimately, none of the three will be a wrong decision.